tuddman/clj-dde/README.md

 1. Sometimes you need to connect to a DDE source, and
 2. would rather do it in Clojure > some other language

-## Usage

-Work in Progress.

-When you need to connect with a DDE data source...

 ## Setup

-## Using it

 Make sure you have [Leiningen](http://leiningen.org/) installed.